-The loans receivable consist of notes with interest rates ranging from 2% to 7% with maturities through 2044.
+The loans receivable balance at March 31, 2020 consisted of notes with interest rates ranging from 2% to 7% with maturities through 2044.
 The board of directors of Propel Nonprofits has adopted a loan loss allowance policy.
 A loan loss allowance is maintained on the consolidated statements of financial position that is considered adequate to absorb losses inherent in the loan portfolio.
 Propel Nonprofits provides an allowance for uncollectible loans using the allowance method as well as a specific identification method.
 Various loans are secured by business assets.